 Feel inspired and empowered by the unique ways that babies come into the world and into your arms.
-The writing and sharing of birth stories is a meaningful way of connecting to your own voice, your birth experience and to feel grounded in your own power and wisdom.
+The writing and sharing of birth stories is a meaningful way of connecting to your voice and your experience.

-A powerful pathway to change and transform birth culture.
+A powerful pathway to healing and transforming birth culture.